zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Well, Stephan thinks that paint-by-numbers, which i s not considered real art – it's not considered art that you would put in a museum –  Stephan is saying that that kind of art, that paint-by-numbers art, maybe was b etter than he thought it was.
 Of course, what he's doing here is he's insulting L ivia.
 He’s saying that, that pain- by-numbers art is better than your professional art .

-Now let’s listen to the dialogue this time, at a no rmal speed.
+Now let’s listen to the dialogue this time, at a normal speed.

 [start of story]